 New Report Reveals Totality of Gaming’s Impact

+Gaming is a strong a economic engine, provides good jobs, pays for vital public services and boosts local communities.
 In the first-ever study to analyze data from three varied sectors of the industry — U.S. commercial casinos, tribal casinos and gaming equipment manufacturers — Oxford Economics presents the most comprehensive assessment undertaken of the U.S. gaming industry’s economic contribution.
 The study was released as part of the AGA's Get to Know Gaming campaign.